llTheBlankll/llTheBlankll/README.md

 - 👋 Hi, I’m Nytri
 - 👀 I’m currently interested in web development and rest api using spring boot.
 - 🌱 I’m currently learning Angular, Java, Javascript, and TypeScript
-- 💞️ I’m looking to collaborate on anything like Java, Spring boot, Python, or Web Development.
+- 💞️ I’m looking to collaborate on anything like Java, Spring Boot, Python, or Web Development.
 - 📫 How to reach me?
 You can contact me through my email llTheBlankll@gmail.com or nytriee@gmail.com<br>
-Click me to see all which programming language I spent time the most.<br>
+Click me to see all which programming language I spent the most time in.<br>
 # My Coding Activities
 ![alt text](https://wakatime.com/share/@Nytri/277dd6c0-6118-460e-af0a-72b548ab17b0.png)